 3. Free HD Video Converter Factory

-Quick file conversion and simple editing rolled into one extremely convenient free package
+Video conversion and simple editing rolled into one convenient free package

 Free HD Video Converter Factory prides itself on being so easy to use that its website features a 10-second guide to getting started.
 This might seem like an exaggeration, but it's actually true.
 You can drag and drop a video onto the program interface, or use the selection menu, select the format or destination device and hit the Run button.
 That really is all there is to it.